Pruning

 now, with their predictable routines and canned

 laughter.
-M*A*S*H, back in the ’70s and early ’80s, was
+M*A*S*H, back in the ’70s and early ’80s,

-incredibly popular in the UK at the time.
+was incredibly popular in the UK at the time.
 Why?

-Obviously, it was hilarious, but also because there was
+Obviously, it was hilarious, but also because there

-find funny.
+should find funny.

 Why can’t they bring back some of the old classics?

-Fawlty Towers, obviously, and The Two Ronnies would have
+Fawlty Towers, obviously, and The Two Ronnies would

-Steptoe and Son?
+classic, Steptoe and Son?

 A truly bizarre bit of television, Steptoe and Son was